-This bill seeks to enhance mental health services in Minnesota by broadening the definition of mental illness to include conditions such as post-traumatic stress disorder and generalized anxiety disorder, as well as introducing a new classification for complex post-traumatic stress disorder (C-PTSD).
-It mandates case management services for adults with serious and persistent mental illness or C-PTSD, ensuring they receive necessary support.
-Additionally, the bill establishes a grant program for children at risk of developing bipolar disorder, which will fund evidence-based interventions, including intensive treatment and outreach for mental health professionals.
+This bill seeks to enhance mental health services in Minnesota by broadening the definition of mental illness to include conditions such as post-traumatic stress disorder, generalized anxiety disorder, and a new category for complex post-traumatic stress disorder.
+It mandates the availability of case management services for adults with serious and persistent mental illness or complex PTSD, requiring providers to inform clients about these services.
+Additionally, the bill establishes a grant program aimed at funding evidence-based interventions for youth and young adults at risk of early episodes of bipolar disorder, which includes support for intensive treatment, outreach efforts, and training for mental health professionals.

 Statutes affected: Introduction: 62A.673, 245.462, 256B.0625